JetBrains/jetbrains_guide/README.md

 # Installation

+*Note: As of April 2020, you need NodeJS 12.
+Later versions (14, etc.) won't work.*

 To setup a local development copy of this project, follow the steps below.

 If you prefer Docker, then see the Docker section below.